 Las Lindas has Alejandra to Mora.
 This is more a Deconstruction of the trope, since Mora doesn't really care and is more worried about keeping her farm up and running, Alejandra's near-overwhelming desire to crush Mora into dust mostly just harms her mental state and her company's reputation and financial state.

-Inverted in the webcomic The Order of the Stick, in which main character Roy Greenhilt is the Unknown Rival of the Big Bad Xykon, who's vaguely aware that there's a guy called Redpommel or something who swore revenge on him for some reason or other.
+Main character Roy Greenhilt is the Unknown Rival of the Big Bad Xykon, who's vaguely aware that there's a guy called Redpommel or something who swore revenge on him for some reason or other.
 Even after Roy personally thwarts his plans and destroys his body and lair, the most he gets from Xykon is the page quote.

 In Something Positive, Ollie sees Davan as his Arch-Enemy.
 Davan wasn't even aware that Ollie hated him until Ollie recently confronted him and declared that they were enemies.
 This is because Ollie blames Davan for derailing Ollie's theater career years ago when it was really Ollie's own incompetence that did it.
 Davan is actually a bit upset by this.